On the wave turbulence theory: ergodicity for the elastic beam wave equation: Main results

-\end{definition} \begin{remark} In the above theorem, we assume the well-posedness of the equation.
-As this piece of analysis is quite subtle and long, we reserve it for a separate paper. \end{remark} \begin{remark} Notice that on the torus $\mathbb{T}^3$, the quantity $b\cdot k$ cannot show up, as discussed in \cite{spohn2006collisional}, due to the periodicity and continuity of the equilibrium on $\mathbb{T}^3$.
-However, in the current situation, the local equilibrium is only defined on $\mathcal{S}(x)$, and not on the full $\mathbb{T}^3$.
-Indeed, the collision invariant regions $\mathcal{S}(x)$ belong to the interior of $\mathbb{T}^3$ and adding $b\cdot k$ does not violate the continuity and periodicity of the function on $\mathbb{T}^3$. \end{remark}
+\begin{remark} In the above theorem, we assume the well-posedness of the equation.
+As this piece of analysis is quite subtle and long, we reserve it for a separate paper. \end{remark} \begin{remark} Notice that, according to our result, the torus $\mathbb{T}^3$ can be decomposed into disjoint subsets as follows